 Despite a drought between 1973-74, which disseminated the wildebeest and zebra population by nearly 75%, and despite conflicts from the Athi-Kapiti area, sometimes by Maasai seeking grazing land, this compact wildlife community is unique in its natural survival so near the capital city.

-Plains zebra, Masai giraffes, buffaloes, antelopes, and gazelles complement a cat list headed by lions and cheetahs.
+Plains zebra, Masai giraffes, buffaloes, antelopes, and gazelles complement the cat list.
 The park has Kenya’s highest density of black rhinos, and there’s a good chance of seeing white rhino.
 Spotted hyenas and leopards also occur.